MicFrohlich/leaveproject/README.md

 ### Testing

-to run tests, please make sure the containers are built and running, then run:
+to run tests, please make sure you've run makemigrations and migrate in the root directory, then run:

     pytest